Loading...

 About the festival

 On 1 May 2016, Karachi became the first South Asian city to host a full scale WOW Festival.
-Since 2016, there have been 3 more physical festivals in 2017, 2019 and 2023 and 2 digital festivals in 2021 and 2022.
+Since 2016, there have been three more physical festivals in 2017, 2019 and 2023 and two digital festivals in 2021 and 2022.
 The ambition of the festival is to create an inclusive and empowering space that pushes at the boundaries of gender conventions.
 WOW Pakistan continues to have a strong focus on climate change and the festival has been green since 2019.

-The programme for WOW Pakistan 2023 was - the most diverse and exciting since WOW Pakistan began and includes dynamic panels, workshops, immersive performances, vibrant marketplaces and shows for children.
+The programme for WOW Pakistan 2023 was the most diverse and exciting since WOW Pakistan began and includes dynamic panels, workshops, immersive performances, vibrant marketplaces and shows for children.
 The festival featured an art exhibition, a drum circle, art installations, and film screenings.
 The opening performance at the festival featured Shae Gill, the singer of last year’s biggest hit ‘Pasoori’ and the closing performance was by Pakistan’s legendary singer Naseebo Lal.

 Watch